paulo8rojas/JobTracker/README.md

 🚧 In development.
 Backend skeleton is up and running (FastAPI + SQLModel + SQLite), with `GET /applications` working end-to-end.
-Create/update/delete endpoints, tests, and the frontend are in progress.
+Create/update/delete endpoints are now also working end-to-end.
+Testing for endpoints are written and passing, frontend in progress.

 ## Tech stack